water-sucks/optnix/README.md

 Configurations are defined in [`TOML`](https://toml.io) format, and are merged together in order of priority.

-There are three possible locations for configurations (in order of highest to lowest priority, and only if they exist):
+There are four possible locations for configurations (in order of highest to lowest priority, and only if they exist):

 - Configuration paths specified on the command line with `--config`